 Julia has also acted in cases before specialist property tribunals.
 She successfully represented a developer who made an application for a prescriptive right of way in Harepath v Care and Skill Pest Control First Tier Tribunal (Property Chamber, Land Registration Division) 31 October 2016, REF/2015/0739 which raised a question of law relating to the ability of squatter in adverse possession to acquire an easement by prescription.

-In practice, Julia appears regularly in the County Court and the First-Tier Tribunal (Property Chamber).
-In addition Julia was junior counsel in Sloane Stanley v Mundy UKUT 223 (LC), an important decision of the Upper Tribunal (Lands Chamber) concerning the relative value of leases in which use of a hedonic regression model was rejected.
+In addition to her own matters, Julia has also acted as junior counsel.
+She was junior counsel in Sloane Stanley v Mundy UKUT 223 (LC), an important decision of the Upper Tribunal (Lands Chamber), led by Stephen Jourdan QC, concerning the relative value of leases in which use of a hedonic regression model was rejected.

 - University of Cambridge, Emmanuel College: MA Law (2008-2011)